 Premature rupture of membranes occurs in this infection.
 Baby’s exit during labor with an infected amniotic sac spreads the infection in the female reproductive tract.
 The condition ultimately leads to urinary discomfort.

 Group B-Streptococcus (GBS) Bacteria in Vagina:

 The bacteria are very common in the lower genital tract.
 Group B streptococcus bacteria cause postpartum infection.
 The maternal cervical-vaginal colonization results in the spread of GBS bacteria results in high prevalence in the urethra.

 There are more chances of developing a urinary tract infection in surgical delivery or cesarean section (C-section) delivery rather than normal delivery.

 C-section delivery involves two incisions in the mother’s body, once in the abdomen and the other in the uterus.
-Some females opted for C-section delivery without any obstacle to experience less pain.
+Some females opted for C-section delivery without any obstacle to experiencing less pain.
 But they may not be aware of the effects and side effects of the C-section delivery.